Skip to main content

 Higher education

-Information regarding those at higher education institutions (HEIs) is collected on a UK basis by the Higher Education Statistics Agency (HESA).
+Information regarding those at higher education providers (HEPs) is collected by the Higher Education Statistics Agency (HESA).
 This collection also included those studying further education courses at higher education providers up until 2016/17.
+From 2016/17, it also includes those studying at higher education level at further education colleges in Wales.

-The analysis in this release is as at 1 December.
 Ages are as at 31 August prior to start of academic year.
-Data relate to the total number of students.
+Data relate to the total number of students, though students studying at different providers simultaneously may be counted more than once.

 We also use figures for Welsh domiciled students studying at the Open University.
 These are "whole year" figures, i.e. they include enrolments throughout the year.
 The reference point for age is 1 January.
 Data for the latest academic year is provisional and will be revised with final data in next year’s release.